-- The principal or his or her designee is to explain that the school staff is responsible for the child's welfare while at school.
-In front of the non-custodial parent, telephone the custodial parent and explain the request.
-If the custodial parent agrees, then comply with the request. - 2.
+- 1. The principal or his or her designee is to explain that the school staff is responsible for the child's welfare while at school.
+In front of the non-custodial parent, an administrator will telephone the custodial parent and explain the request.
+If the custodial parent agrees, then Shiloh can comply with the request. - 2.
 If the custodial parent objects, explain the rights of both natural parents.
 Confirm that the school will allow a brief visit (maximum of 15 minutes) and describe the conditions so that both parents hear the information.
 Emphasize that the child will stay in the office area for the visit, will return to class afterward, and will not leave school property.